Sometimes it’s good to know you have support

-A care home is usually a communal residential centre, where staff can provide the residents with the personal care they need on a daily basis – such as helping them dress, wash and use the bathroom.
-Some care homes also offer nursing care, with medically trained staff to help those with greater needs.
+A care home in the UK is usually a communal residential centre where staff can provide the residents with the personal care they need on a daily basis – such as helping them dress, wash and use the bathroom.
+Some care homes also offer nursing care with medically trained staff to help those with greater needs.

-In some ways, a care home and an Assisted Living development are similar.
+In some ways, a care home and a Retirement Living PLUS development are similar.
 In both cases, you'll get:

 - A secure home that's designed to make your day-to-day living easier.

-- Shared areas, such as a communal lounge and a garden.
+- Shared areas, such as a communal lounge and a landscaped garden.

 - A helpful team that's on-site 24 hours a day.

 - A community of like-minded people nearby to mix and socialise with.

 But despite these similarities, a Retirement Living PLUS development isn't a care home – and it might not be the right choice if you or a loved one need ongoing personal or medical care.